microsoft/tilda/README.md

 | message.im       | A message was posted in a direct message channel            |
 | message.mpim     | A message was posted in a multiparty direct message channel |

-4. Go to Permissions.
+4. Go to *Permissions*.
 Under Redirect URLS, add `https:[YOUR_URL]:8080/api/oauth` and save.
 Then, under Scopes, add the following permission scopes: `channels:history`, `chat:write:bot`, `bot`, `commands`, `reactions:read`, `stars:read`.
 You may need to reinstall the app to your Slack workspace with the new permissions.

 ## Set up Slack Workspace